stackinabox/stackinabox.io/README.md

 ...
 ```

-When the Vagrant environment is up, you can open your local web browser to the [Blueprint Designer](http://designer.stackinabox.io:9080/lanscaper) and login with `demo`/`labstack`.
+When the Vagrant environment is up, you can open your local web browser to the [Blueprint Designer](http://designer.stackinabox.io) and login with `demo`/`labstack`.
 The demo user is intended to be the primary user for building your automation.
-The demo user belongs to a 'demo' team in the Blueprint Designer and has it's own tenant in the embedded [OpenStack](http://bluebox.stackinabox.io).
+The demo user belongs to a 'demo' team in the Blueprint Designer and has it's own tenant in the embedded [OpenStack](http://openstack.stackinabox.io).
 Additional login information is provided below.

+### Important Tip:

+It is intended to run stackinabox on your laptop and NOT within another VM since it starts it's own VM environment.
+If you are concerned about messing up your machine...
+DON'T BE, that's what Vagrant will manage the ```environment``` for you and ensure that your machine is not effected by any programs running inside the Vagrant environment.
+To learn more about Vagrant read the docs here: [http://www.vagrantup.com/docs](http://www.vagrantup.com/docs)

 ___
 ### Halt, Resume, or Destroy the Vagrant Machine